GavinMcGahey/help/Computer_and_Network_Security/CNS_Classes.md

   * Message H -- Service Server encrypts the Authenticator Time Stamp and encrypts with the Client/Server Session Key
 * Client Receives Message H and checks the timestamp if correct the client can trust the server
 * Server provides requested services to the client

+# Class 23 -- Zero Trust Networks

+## Definitions

+ZTN -- Zero Trust Networks

+## The Assumption

+* We assume our internal network is secure
+* We assume the bad guys are on the outside
+* We assume that the good guys are on the inside
+* We assume walls will save us

+## Our Assumptions

+Our assumptions are proving to be wrong

+## What about Defense in Depth

+* Castle: there can be more than just the wall, there could be: honeymots, mots, snares
+* We don't truly do defense in depth

+## Try something new

+ZTN is being adopted by innovative organizations
+* Everyone is trying to adopt these concepts but only innovative companies have been successful

+## Goals of ZTN

+* Identify each User: have to affirmatively say that this user is who they say they are
+* Identify each device: need to manage endpoint and know that it is who/what they say they are (standard)
+* Classify all data: where most organizations fail, need to know what to protect
+* Access controlled systems: support the disestablishment of VPNs, a way to get on the network without actually going through a gate
+* Policy-defined access

+Vendors provide ZTN for whatever they sell

+The model of ZTN is one based on a Google trust model.
+The above references give an overview of the Google model which literally no one else can accomplish.
+The top reference was one that I attended at Shmoocon 2020 on ZTN and the issues GitLab has run into while implementing it.
+You will be given time to watch that video!
+Before that happens lets explore what ZTNs mean and how they are different from traditional networks.
+A traditional network has a hard candy coated exterior and soft gooie inside.
+We protect that perimeter with things like firewalls.
+We enable remote access with things like VPNs.

+With ZTN the concept is based around the idea of if you took NAC to the cloud and all remote.
+Meaning, think of all the controls of network access controls.
+In the world of Google it looks at each request and determines if that request is valid and should be fulfilled.
+The idea is that you can build trust based on who you are, what device you are on and eventually where you may be.
+They also support the idea of gaining trust, the more things you do that only you can do the more trust you gain.

+In reality, no one can really run a perfect ZTN as is exhibited by the video from Shmoocon and GitLab.

+## Reality -- GitLab

+* No perimeter
+* No VPN
+* All Remote Workers
+* All Cloud -- Multi-Cloud
+* Limited asset management

+## Pain Point

+* Data classification (very difficult) is fluid, by the time you open the file it may be classified very differently
+* CUI (Control Unclassified Information)
+* Provisioning/De-provisioning is difficult: all about gaining trust
+* no asset management

+## Needs

+* User authentication with MFA (multi-factor)
+* Provisioning users to minutes (needs to be done quickly)
+* Secure Communications: all encryption algorithms have to be up to date
+* Audit Access Control: getting live and auditable feedback of who is getting into what and when
+* Manage Assets
+* Detection/tracking of anomalies (advanced)

+## Data Classification

+* Data Classification is difficult
+* As information changes consideration needs to be made as to limit or provide access

+## How do we do it?

+* Start small
+* Think simple
+* Think no trust!